-Here are my generous and perspicacious supporters through Patreon (who also choose to be listed).
+Here are my generous and perspicacious supporters through Patreon or Paypal (who also choose to be listed).
 They help make it possible for me to continue making challenging new fine art images and writing art criticism and other articles.

 If you’d like to contribute (for as little as $1 a month), in which case I will also include you here if you choose, see the bottom of the post for super easy instructions.

 If you are one of my Patrons and I haven’t listed you, it’s because you didn’t choose that free option.
 Just let me know and I’ll be more than happy to include you.
 And if you’ve made a donation through Paypal and want to be listed, I will of course also include you.
 Also, if you’d like to keep your name private, you can use any pseudonym you like and be included.

 To support my art you only need pledge $1 a month IF I actually complete at least one significant new work during that month (if I don’t, I won’t charge you).
 It’s great for me, easy to do, there are no risks, and you can cancel at any time.

 Using Patreon makes you a “patron” of the arts.
 Its function is to allow artists and other creative people to do their work.
 Patrons pledge an amount of money for each new piece an artist creates, and this can be capped at paying for just one per month.
 Essentially, it’s like giving a small tip for a month’s work.
 However, with enough tips an artist can afford to keep making art and know that as long as they are productive and churning out quality work they will continue to have funding.
 This gives the artist a lot of incentive.